DEFOLIATION IN COTTON: USE A ‘TEAM’ APPROACH FOR OPTIMAL APPLICATIONS

 PhytoGen explains how the TEAM approach to cotton defoliation — Timing, Environment, Application and Materials — delivers effective, efficient results

-Defoliation is as much an art as a science.
-It involves intuitive feelings about different aspects of the cotton crop and knowledge of the defoliation process, including timing, environment, application and materials (TEAM).
-Using sound judgment based on scouting and experience, growers can defoliate effectively and efficiently.
+Cotton defoliation is as much an art as a science.
+It involves a visual analysis of the crop and knowledge of the defoliation process, summarized by the acronym TEAM: timing, environment, application and materials.
+Using judgment based on scouting and experience, growers can apply the best practices for cotton defoliation to maximize yield potential and lint quality.

 TIMING